noatu/typst-nure-template/README.md

 # Typst Template for NURE Works

-> [!WARNING]
-> This template relies on functionality added in [Typst v0.13.0-rc1](https://github.com/typst/typst/releases/tag/v0.13.0-rc1).
-To install it use the following command:
-> ```bash
-> cargo install --git https://github.com/typst/typst --branch 0.13 --locked typst-cli
-> ```

-## TODO
-- Add more information about the template.

 ## General Info

 This project contains two template functions and some utilities for writing NURE works.
 All functions include documentation comments inside them, so you can explore all possibilities using LSP.